alessandropedone/sparse-matrix/README.md

 # Sparse matrix

-Test:
-- rowmajor + colmajor
+test also the product with modified compressed format for SquareMatrix

-Parallelization with std algorithms
+Parallelization with std algorithms (remove parallel implementations)

 Modified compressed techniques (MSR, MSC)
-- SquareMatrix: derived from Matrix, it has modified compressed formats too
 - SquareMatrix has a transpose and diagonal view
 - norm method issue (matrix pointer to squareMatrix object would call matrix::norm):
     - cannot be virtual